Video is very different to recording audios. There is no where to hide!

 New York (age defying) Lights – here

 If you really want to bend your brain, Brendon Burchard, who has the ultimate set up, recorded this little video where he explains in depth how he gets his look and feel.
 You don’t need all the hi tech stuff he uses, I’m told the cheap lite boxes will give a similar effect as his expensive ones.
-You can also buy small HD cameras now that will do a great job with the right lighting, but get a geek talking about which camera to use and you’ll be here for days! and once he starts selling Geoff Walkers program (which is now finished) he is done on the video stuff but up until then its pure gold.
+You can also buy small HD cameras now that will do a great job with the right lighting, but get a geek talking about which camera to use and you’ll be here for days!
+Once he starts selling Geoff Walkers program (which is now finished) he is done on the video stuff but up until then its pure gold.
 Oh for the day when I have a whole apartment to create and play in!
 Click here for the video

 6. You Need to Look Confident